tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ## Prerequisites

 1. Install [TiUP](https://github.com/pingcap/tiup) version **v1.5.2** or above as described in [TiKV in 5 Minutes](../../tikv-in-5-minutes)
-2. Clone and compile tool [go-ycsb](https://github.com/pingcap/go-ycsb)
-3. Install [client-py](https://github.com/tikv/client-py) to interact with the TiKV cluster.
+2. Install [client-py](https://github.com/tikv/client-py) to interact with the TiKV cluster.

 ## Step 1.
 Start a 6-node cluster